XiaozhouCui/contoso-university/readme.md

 - Add new entities: Course, Department, Instructor, OfficeAssignment
 - Setup Foreign Keys and reference navigation properties in each entity model
 - In SchoolContext, use **Fluent API** to configure the many-to-many relationship between the Instructor and Course entities
-- Seed the database with new data in DbInitializer.cs
+- Update the seed data in *DbInitializer.cs*, to include new entities

 ## Drop and re-create the database
-- If using SQLite, need to drop and recreate the database
+- If using SQLite, need to drop and recreate the database, migrations history will be cleared
-- Delete the *Migrations* folder.
+- Delete the *Migrations* folder
 - Drop the old SQLite db `dotnet ef database drop --force`, *CU.db* will be removed
 - Generate new migration files `dotnet ef migrations add InitialCreate`
-- Update the database by executing the migration files `dotnet ef database update` *CU.db* will be re-created
+- Update the database by executing the migration files `dotnet ef database update`, *CU.db* will be re-created
-- Run the app `dotnet watch run`, the database will be populated with new data
+- Run the app `dotnet watch run`, the empty database will be seeded with new entities

+## Create Course pages
+- Scafold Course pages `dotnet aspnet-codegenerator razorpage -m Course -dc SchoolContext -udl -outDir Pages\Courses --referenceScriptLibraries`
+- 10 files will be generated in *Pages/Courses* folder
+- Run the app, and the Courses page will be available in browser.
+However, the Department column only have ID numbers, not department names.